wpswings/woo-gift-cards-lite/readme.txt

 * **Variable Price:** Different prices for different durations

 **4) Flexible Delivery Options**
-Ultimate Gift Cards for WooCommerce delivers digital gift coupons using emails and Downloadable PDFs.
-You can select either at your convenience.
+Ultimate Gift Cards for WooCommerce delivers digital gift coupons using emails.
 If you choose the email method, the customer has to enter the recipient’s email while buying the WooCommerce gift cards.
 Afterward, the card is sent to the recipient’s email.
-Or you can choose the downloadable delivery method in which users can purchase & download the gift voucher.
+From the received email, they can download the gift vouchers.

 **5) WPML Multilingual Support**
 The WooCommerce plugin gift card has WPML support, which means it can work in your local language.
 Furthermore, you can also use the Loco Translate plugin to translate the strings into another language.